cdraeger/hash-performance/README.md

 --------------------- | ------------------------------------------------------
 `-c, --color`         | _disables_ colorized output
 `-h, --help`          | shows this help.
-`-m, --millis`        | _enables_ output in milliseconds (default: ISO-8601)
 `-p, --print`         | enables printing of the resulting hash to the console `-s, --string` <arg>  | sets the string used for the hash-function

 ##Description

 This tool takes the user-input as the log2 of the number of rounds of hashing to apply, and displays the _total time consumed by the hash-function_.
-The precision of the duration is not perfect, but it should suffice for the intended purpose.
+The precision of the duration is as good as the platform allows.

-The work factor and therefore the duration of the hashing with bcrypt increases exponentially (2^x), which is why the time consumed by hashing passwords is important to know for properly __balancing server-load, response-times and security__.
+The work factor and therefore the duration of the hashing with bcrypt increases exponentially (2^x), which is why the time consumed by hashing passwords is important to know for a proper __balance of server-load, response-times and security__.

-_To maintain Java 1.6/1.7 backwards compatibility, the Joda Time library is used.
-This adds overhead and significantly increases the file size, but spared me manual ISO 8601 formatting while not limiting compatibility to Java 1.8 and above._
+_For easy measurement and formatting of the elapsed time, the Guava [Stopwatch](https://github.com/google/guava/blob/master/guava/src/com/google/common/base/Stopwatch.java) implementation is used.
+Since the whole Guava dependency blows up the file size, only the necessary classes were extracted._

 ##Changelog

+**v1.0.7**

+* Switched to Guava [Stopwatch](https://github.com/google/guava/blob/master/guava/src/com/google/common/base/Stopwatch.java) implementation for time measurement and display

 **v1.0.6**